About Men’s Health and Wellbeing program

 Counselling support for men

-At La Trobe, we recognise the unique needs of male and male identifying students.
+At La Trobe, we recognise the unique needs of men.
 We understand that sometimes guys find it challenging to seek counselling and to find the right space to feel heard.
 However, experience has shown us that most men have found it positive and empowering.

 Men seek out counselling for a range of issues every day at our service.
 This includes: